Limited launch: MAY batch, 85% claimed

 A separate dose-response study published in Scientific Reports found that theacrine improved cognitive performance without disrupting subsequent sleep, a problem that plagues caffeine users who take it after noon.

-Methylliberine: The Fast-Acting Amplifier
+Methylliberine: A Fast-Acting Addition

 Methylliberine (sold under the brand name Dynamine) is the newest member of the purine alkaloid family.
 It crosses the blood-brain barrier rapidly, reaching peak plasma concentrations within 15 to 30 minutes.